MichaelLedger/ScriptFontViewer/README.md

 ## Tools

 ### ScriptFontViewer.swift
-Visualizes font metrics and bounds by generating detailed PDF files.
+Visualizes font metrics and bounds by generating detailed PDF or PNG files.
 The visualization includes information about characters that extend furthest above and below the baseline.

 ### findExtremeGlyphs.swift
 Standalone tool to analyze fonts and find characters that extend furthest above and below the baseline.